 3.3.1 TDs should be provided to TSB in electronic format.
 TSB shall post electronically those TDs submitted as electronic files as soon as they become available; those submitted as paper copies will be posted as soon as practicable.
 Printed copies may be provided upon request to persons with disabilities and specific needs.

-3.3.2 Extracts from reports of other study group meetings or from reports of chairmen, rapporteurs or drafting groups shall be published as TDs.
+3.3.2 Extracts from reports of other study group meetings or from reports of chair, rapporteurs or drafting groups shall be published as TDs.